 A note before we get too far into things: this article will specifically be talking about the Autarch on foot, as opposed to the Skyrunner (i.e. bike) and Swooping Hawk Wings versions, which will be discussed further in their own articles.
 We we will also go over the “legacy” equipment available from the Index version, though not in great detail as I don’t really think that the foot version is the right place to take advantage of it- but there will be more on that in later articles.

 Your basic Autarch comes with a relatively solid statline.
 Although strength and toughness three are both a bit low (if standard for Eldar), five wounds, four attacks, and a 3+ armor save are all very solid features.
 With weapon and ballistic skill 2+, standard for an HQ model, an Autarch should be landing virtually every attack they make.
 Finally a 4+ invulnerable save makes sure that you won’t simply fold up and die to the first hit that lands, though it can’t be called particularly reliable overall.
+At 77pts with basic equipment, the foot Autarch is one of the cheaper options available to a Craftworlds army, though not quite the cheapest.

 Special Rules and Wargear